cap-ntu/ML-Model-CI/README.md

 - **Controller** receives data from the monitor and node exporter, and controls the whole workflow of our system.

 **News**
-- (2020-08) The work has been accepted as an opensource competation paper at ACMMM2020!
+- (2020-08) The work has been accepted as an opensource competition paper at ACMMM2020!
 The full paper is available at https://arxiv.org/abs/2006.05096.
 - (2020-06) The docker image has been built.
 - (2020-05) The cAdvisor is applied to monitor the running containers.